selfinterest/google-spreadsheet-stream/README.md

 google-spreadsheet-stream-reader
 ===============================

-Google Spreadsheet Stream Reader is aimed at people who need to work with large (several thousand rows) Google spreadsheets.
+This library is aimed at people who need to work with large (several thousand rows) Google spreadsheets.

 To achieve this end, it does two things differently than most comparable libraries: